Thanks to Justus Pang for his help in compiling this page, and to Wadih Bargach for clarifying some of the rules.

 At the end of the play, the cards in each team's stack of captured cards are counted.
-In a two-player or four-player partnership game the player or team with more cards scores 1 point for each card in excess of 20 card (for example a team will score 6 points if they captured 26 cards during play).
+In a two-player or four-player partnership game the player or team with more cards scores 1 point for each card in excess of 20 cards (for example a team will score 6 points if they captured 26 cards during play).
 In a three-player game each player with 14 or more cards scores a point for each card in excess of 13.

 When a team reaches a score of 41 points, they immediately win the game.
 This can happen in the middle of the play or at the end when the cards are counted.

 Note that if only one player or team announces ronda or tringa, it is scored immediately and this could cause the game to be won without any cards being played.
 If two opponents each announce a ronda, so that it is not clear which is better, then the award of points is delayed until enough cards have been played to determine which is best.
 In this case the game may be ended by a caida or mesa before the ronda points are scored, and the ronda points are not counted in this case.

 Note that when both sides are close to winning, it may be skilful for a player may counter an opponent's ronda by announcing a non-existent ronda in order to delay the ronda points and have the possibility of winning by caida or mesa before the false announcement is exposed.
 This tactic is entirely legal.
 If the game continued, the opponent would score for the false announcement, but only after enough cards have been played to prove that the announcement was false.
 If the player who made the false announcement has meanwhile scored enough to win the game, the win is valid.